Amlyze/amltrix-data/markdown/services_products.md

 - Provide secrecy in some jurisdictions lacking transparent and up-to-date beneficial ownership requirements.
 - [Tampering with Financial Records](https://framework.amltrix.com/techniques/T0093) — - Criminals may collude with insiders to modify corporate ledgers or official statements, hiding the true nature of financial activities.
 - Altered records frustrate investigators’ efforts to identify beneficial owners or follow the actual flow of funds within corporate entities.
+- [Free Trade Zones](https://framework.amltrix.com/techniques/T0041) — - Criminals form and administer shell companies in FTZs to obscure beneficial owners.
+- Nominee structures and limited transparency facilitate under- or over-invoicing and repeated trade transactions, catering to complex layering schemes.
 - [Sanctions Evasion](https://framework.amltrix.com/techniques/T0141) — - Allow the formation of layered legal entities or front companies, shielding sanctioned owners behind nominee arrangements.
 - Provide fiduciary oversight and administration that can hide true beneficial ownership from authorities.
+- [Player Image Rights Manipulation](https://framework.amltrix.com/techniques/T0129.001) — - Criminals form or manage shell entities and nominee structures to camouflage the signatories of sponsorship or image licensing contracts, making it difficult for authorities to identify the true owners of the funds.
+- These structures mask beneficial ownership when channeling inflated or fictitious image rights fees, hampering transparency in the sports sector.
 - [Drug Trade](https://framework.amltrix.com/techniques/T0142) — - Narcotics proceeds are funneled through corporate structures that appear legitimate, obscuring beneficial ownership behind trusts or layered corporate entities.
 - Providers assist in forming and maintaining shell or front companies, enabling criminals to distance themselves from the illicit origins of funds and complicate investigations.
 - [Shell Companies](https://framework.amltrix.com/techniques/T0001) — - Enablers may establish and administer shell companies with nominee directors and fictitious shareholders.
 - Legal, administrative, and compliance assistance can mask true beneficial owners and complicate AML investigations.
-- [Carbon Credit Trading](https://framework.amltrix.com/techniques/T0118) — - Facilitates the formation of special-purpose vehicles (SPVs) that layer proceeds from carbon credit deals across multiple jurisdictions.
-- Complex corporate structures hinder identification of ultimate beneficial owners, complicating AML investigations.
 - [Manipulation of Financial Records](https://framework.amltrix.com/techniques/T0050) — - Formation and management of corporate entities enable criminals to shift liabilities or record fictitious revenues, complicating detection of actual money flows.
 - Maintaining business records on behalf of these entities can include falsifying or omitting transactions, reinforcing the manipulated financial narrative.
-- [Corporate Structuring](https://framework.amltrix.com/techniques/T0130) — - Facilitates the formation and management of intricate corporate vehicles, enabling layered ownership arrangements and nominee appointments.
-- Providers may operate across multiple jurisdictions with minimal disclosure, obscuring ultimate beneficial owners and impeding AML investigations.
 - [Commodity Trafficking](https://framework.amltrix.com/techniques/T0143) — - Enable creation and maintenance of shell or front companies to hide beneficial ownership of illicit funds.
 - Service providers add layers of legitimacy, making it more difficult for authorities to uncover the criminal source of revenue from commodity trafficking.
 - [Environmental Crime](https://framework.amltrix.com/techniques/T0145) — - Criminals establish shell or front companies purportedly involved in logging, fishing, or waste management, obscuring beneficial ownership.
 - Nominee directors or trustees enable layering of illicit funds from environmental crimes, complicating AML efforts.
 - [Tax Evasion & Fraud](https://framework.amltrix.com/techniques/T0147) — - Assist in creating shell or front companies that mask beneficial ownership and real revenue flows.
 - Layer corporate structures to reclassify or shift income, hindering authorities’ attempts to track legitimate taxable sums.
-- [Arbitration Settlement Manipulation](https://framework.amltrix.com/techniques/T0046) — - Criminals establish layered corporate or trust structures for arbitration participants, concealing ownership behind nominees and complex formations.
-- This disguises the true origin of illicit funds fueling or resulting from staged arbitration, limiting transparency for law enforcement or financial institutions.
-- [Corruption](https://framework.amltrix.com/techniques/T0051) — - Establishing trusts, shell, or shelf companies helps obscure the identities and beneficial ownership of politically exposed persons (PEPs).
-- Nominee structures or layered corporate entities complicate AML due diligence, impeding clear visibility into illicit funds’ origins.
-- [Off-the-Record Deals](https://framework.amltrix.com/techniques/T0095) — - Criminals may conduct private share transfers or secretly change beneficial ownership within corporate structures without updating official records.
-- By keeping agreements informal and off-the-record, they maintain de facto control while masking their involvement from regulators and bypassing KYC requirements.
-- [Asset Management Deposits](https://framework.amltrix.com/techniques/T0123) — - Perpetrators establish shell corporations or trust vehicles under this service to hide the true beneficial owners before depositing large volumes of illicit funds.
-- Professional intermediaries maintain opaque corporate structures and open additional accounts, preventing clear linkage to the ultimate owner.
-- These arrangements are interwoven with asset management deposits, making it more difficult for regulators and auditors to track illicit proceeds.
-- [Knowledge Compartmentalization](https://framework.amltrix.com/techniques/T0149) — - Criminals utilize these services to set up and administer trusts or corporate entities through separate offices or teams.
-- Each team typically handles narrow tasks, such as nominee management or registered agent services, without insight into wider financial flows or other parallel entities, bolstering the information silo.
-- [Document Forgery](https://framework.amltrix.com/techniques/T0012) — - Falsification of incorporation documents and corporate filings to conceal actual ownership and control of entities.
-- Forged board resolutions or shareholder agreements facilitate unauthorized asset transfers without immediate detection.
-- [Free Trade Zones](https://framework.amltrix.com/techniques/T0041) — - Criminals form and administer shell companies in FTZs to obscure beneficial owners.
-- Nominee structures and limited transparency facilitate under- or over-invoicing and repeated trade transactions, catering to complex layering schemes.
-- [Bid Manipulation](https://framework.amltrix.com/techniques/T0080) — - Criminals can form multiple corporate entities that appear to be distinct bidders but are actually controlled by the same perpetrators.
-- Nominee director or shareholder arrangements conceal real ownership, enabling collusive tendering across seemingly independent firms.
-- [Sports Club Investments](https://framework.amltrix.com/techniques/T0025) — - Complex legal structures and nominee arrangements can be created to obscure the true ownership of sports clubs.
-- Such layering impedes investigators from identifying ultimate beneficiaries and tracing the criminal origin of funds funneled into the club.
-- [Transfer Pricing Manipulation](https://framework.amltrix.com/techniques/T0139) — - Facilitates creation and maintenance of multiple corporate vehicles that obscure relationships among related entities.
-- Enables criminals to route funds among nominally distinct companies, making inflated or under-reported inter-company charges harder to trace.
-- [Commingling Environmental Crime Proceeds](https://framework.amltrix.com/techniques/T0057) — - Facilitates the creation and administration of front or shell companies used to commingle illegal revenues with lawful business activities.
-- Nominee shareholders or directors obscure the true beneficial owners, complicating AML inquiries and enabling further layering of funds derived from environmental crimes.
-- [Insurance Beneficiary Substitution](https://framework.amltrix.com/techniques/T0089) — - Criminals establish or administer trusts and corporate entities to act as policyholders or beneficiaries, masking true ownership.
-- By repeatedly shifting these entities, they create additional layers of complexity, frustrating AML and legal inquiries.
-- [Human Trafficking](https://framework.amltrix.com/techniques/T0058) — - Enable the formation and management of front or shell companies (e.g., massage businesses, bars) to co-mingle illicit proceeds of forced labor or sexual exploitation with lawful revenue.
-- Obscure the true owners via complex corporate structures, hindering authorities’ ability to link proceeds to trafficking or exploitation.
-- [Business Investment](https://framework.amltrix.com/techniques/T0036) — - Facilitate creation of layered corporate structures and trusts, enabling criminals to obscure ultimate beneficial owners when injecting illicit capital into legitimate businesses.
-- Nominee directorships and complex governance arrangements conceal the true source of funds, allowing launderers to blend illicit money with legitimate revenues.
-- [Player Image Rights Manipulation](https://framework.amltrix.com/techniques/T0129.001) — - Criminals form or manage shell entities and nominee structures to camouflage the signatories of sponsorship or image licensing contracts, making it difficult for authorities to identify the true owners of the funds.
-- These structures mask beneficial ownership when channeling inflated or fictitious image rights fees, hampering transparency in the sports sector.
-- [Cigarette Smuggling](https://framework.amltrix.com/techniques/T0048.002) — - Smugglers establish front companies to legitimize cash flows from contraband cigarette sales, mixing them with nominal business activities.
-- Complex corporate structures and nominee arrangements obscure the beneficial owners, thwarting direct links to smuggling profits and hindering asset tracing.
-- [Construction Project Schemes](https://framework.amltrix.com/techniques/T0010.001) — - Allow the formation of shell or front companies that can receive and disguise illicit funds under inflated project costs or subcontracting arrangements.
-- Enable layering by obscuring beneficial ownership through nominee directors, multi-jurisdictional structures, and complex corporate setups associated with construction deals.
-- [Licensed Betting Shop Manipulation](https://framework.amltrix.com/techniques/T0107.002) — - Criminals may establish or manage betting operations via complex corporate structures or nominee arrangements to hide beneficial ownership.
-- Such opacity facilitates layering of illicit funds through the licensed betting shop, making detection of criminal control more difficult.
-- [Forced Labor](https://framework.amltrix.com/techniques/T0058.001) — - Facilitates the formation of shell or front entities that appear legitimate yet conceal criminal control and ownership.
-- Allows forced labor profits to be recorded as operating income or false payroll within corporate structures, complicating efforts to trace funds back to illegal labor practices.
 - [Government Relief Program Fraud](https://framework.amltrix.com/techniques/T0144.004) — - Criminals establish shell or nominee-controlled companies through these services to submit falsified applications for government relief funds.
 - Nominee directors and obscured ownership hamper detection efforts, facilitating subsequent layering or commingling of disbursed funds.
 - [Economic Relief Fraud](https://framework.amltrix.com/techniques/T0144.005) — - Used to set up shell companies or complex corporate structures that falsely qualify for relief programs.
 - Nominee directors and opaque beneficial ownership arrangements disguise true control, enabling repeated or fraudulent applications for relief funds.
-- [High-Cash Flow Real Estate](https://framework.amltrix.com/techniques/T0010.002) — - Enable the creation of layered ownership structures or shell entities to hold high-cash-flow real estate, concealing true beneficiaries.
-- Provide a complex corporate framework that masks criminal involvement and hinders investigative traceability.
 - [Carousel Fraud](https://framework.amltrix.com/techniques/T0144.007) — - Enable criminals to rapidly establish multiple shell or front companies across jurisdictions, creating complex ownership structures that obscure beneficial owners and the flow of funds.
 - Provide corporate management and administration to facilitate repeated VAT claims under different legal entities, making it harder to trace actual business operations.
 - [Accrual Manipulation](https://framework.amltrix.com/techniques/T0050.001) — - By forming and managing multiple interconnected entities, criminals can shift expenses or inflate revenues across corporate structures, complicating oversight.
 - These services enable misrepresentation of accruals through intercompany transactions and nominee arrangements, making it harder for authorities to detect illicit fund movements.
-- [Payroll Tax Evasion](https://framework.amltrix.com/techniques/T0147.001) — - Facilitate the establishment of shell or front companies to obscure beneficial owners and real employee structures, supporting underreporting of wages.
-- Provide corporate administration with minimal oversight or nominal directorships, hiding fraudulent payroll and tax practices.
 - [Shelf Companies](https://framework.amltrix.com/techniques/T0001.001) — - Offer dormant shelf companies with an established incorporation date, enabling criminals to project a longer operating history and bypass extended due diligence.
 - Provide nominee directors or employees, obscuring beneficial ownership and hindering AML investigations.
 - [Temporary Shell Companies](https://framework.amltrix.com/techniques/T0001.002) — - Criminals exploit these services to form shell companies designed for brief usage, conducting illicit transactions and dissolving the entities once funds are moved.